FaceSwapAI-00/Grey-s-Secret-Room/README.md

 **Grey’s Secret Room** is a powerful Android-based AI tool that lets users easily perform **face swap** and **outfit change** operations on images and videos.
 Whether you're exploring creative character edits, cosplay simulations, or digital try-on applications, this app delivers smooth and realistic results—right from your device.

 ---
+## 🔞 Age Restriction

+**This app is intended for users aged 18 and above.**
+It may generate or process images that are not suitable for minors.
+By using this app, you confirm that you are at least 18 years old and that you agree to use it responsibly and ethically.
+---
 ## ✨ Features

 * 🎭 **Face Swap on Images and Videos**